torivarm/dcst1005/Guides/09-01-Install-WSUS.md

 1. Complete the installation wizard
 2. Wait for the installation to finish
 3. OBS!
-If it get "stuck", restart the server.
+If it get "stuck", wait a bit longer..
 4. Restart the server if needed / prompted
 ![alt text](done.png)